 1. Uniform Scaling

-In uniform scaling, the scaling factor is the same in all directions (i.e., along all axes).
-This means the scaling transformation matrix is a diagonal matrix with the same scale factor along the diagonal.
+The scaling factor in uniform scaling is the same in every direction (i.e., in all of the axes).
+And, the scaling transformation matrix is a diagonal matrix with the same scale factor on the diagonal.
 For a 2D transformation, the uniform scaling matrix S can be expressed as:

 2. Non-Uniform Scaling

-In non-uniform scaling, the scaling factors along different axes can be different.
-This allows independent scaling along the x and y coordinates (or in 3D, along the x, y, and z axes).
+In non-uniform scaling, scaling factors in various axes lcan vary.
+This allows for independent scaling in the x and y coordinates (or, in 3D space, in the x, y, and z axes).

-For 2D non-uniform scaling, the scaling matrix S has different scale factors for the x and y directions, denoted sx and sy.
+For 2D non-uniform scaling, the non-uniform scaling matrix S contains unequal scale factors sx and sy for x and y directions.
 The non-uniform scaling matrix is:

 P'=SP